parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ## 4. Wrangling and Visualization in R

 The processed remote sensing data (`KinshasaZonalStats_All.csv`) is next cleaned and visualized in R to explore temporal trends and summary patterns.
+Currently the data are 'wide' (a row per location - and there is a colummn per unit of time, per environmental measure type) but we will probably want a 'long' dataset for plotting time-series and doing analyses (this will likely mean that location is repeated across several rows and that each row is a different time point).

 **Script**: [`KinshasaWeatherStationData.r`](https://github.com/parker-group/Kinshasa_EO/blob/main/KinshasaWeatherStationData.r)